WED-2023/208590174/README.md

 # A website about my grandmother - Tamar Vaknin

 ## Project Overview
-I chose to make this website about my grandmother, to commemorate her life and legacy.
+I choose to make this website about my grandmother, to commemorate her life and legacy.
 The website includes a biography, a photo gallery, her favorite song and a contact form.

 ## Features